 As a result of the continued volatility in the North American oil and natural gas markets, the Company is exposed to heightened credit risk because a substantial portion of the Company's dealings are with entities involved in the oil and gas industry.
 Regarding accounts receivable, the Company remains focused on actively managing credit risk.
 Management has remained diligent in assessing credit levels granted to customers, monitoring the aging of receivables and taking proactive steps to collect outstanding balances.
-No one customer accounted for more than 10% of sales in the first three quarters

-2020.
-Bri-Chem's top 5 customers' account for approximately 29% (2019: 32%) of revenue for the first three quarters of 2020.
+No one customer accounted for more than 10% of sales in 2020.
+Bri-Chem's top 5 customers' account for approximately 31.8% (2019: 35%) of revenue in 2020.
 The Company does not usually enter into long-term contracts with its customers and there can be no assurance that the current customers will continue their relationships with the Company.
 The loss of one or more major customer, or any significant decrease in sales to a customer, or prices paid or any other changes to the terms of service with a customer, could have a material adverse impact on the financial results, cash flows, and overall financial condition of the Company.
 Significant declines in global oil and gas prices, declines in drilling fluid product demand and significant declines in the stock market have occurred for various reasons linked to the COVID-19 pandemic.
 These events will have an impact on future revenues of the company and may accelerate financial conditions such as banking covenants in the foreseeable future.
-The Company has not yet experienced unexpected challenges with recoverability of accounts receivable balances and realization or inventory values on September 30, 2020 balances presented in these financial statements, however, uncertainty exists with respect to recoverability of accounts receivable and realization of inventories originated subsequent to year end.
-With the increasingly weakened global oil price and COVID-19-19 pandemic this could result in significant delays in collections and could impact the Company's ability to continue as going concern.
+The Company has not yet experienced unexpected challenges with recoverability of accounts receivable balances and realization or inventory values on December 31, 2020 balances presented in these financial statements, however, uncertainty exists with respect to recoverability of accounts receivable and realization of inventories originated subsequent to year end.
+With the increasingly weakened global oil price and COVID-19 pandemic this could result in significant delays in collections and could impact the Company's ability to continue as going concern.